MAR 17, 2026

 Starting A Film Festival From The Ground Up

 Film festivals are recognized as a massive driving force of the independent film industry, often gathering eclectic audiences and film buffs from all over the world.
-While Sundance and Cannes instantly come to mind when you mention film festivals, if you dig a little deeper, you will find an abundance of independent theaters across the country hosting their own film festivals.
+While Sundance and Cannes instantly come to mind when you mention film festivals, if you look a little deeper, you will find an abundance of independent theaters across the country hosting their own film festivals.
 Where large film festivals aim to support the film industry as a whole, local film festivals focus on supporting the community and providing local filmmakers with the visibility needed to climb the ladder.
-Even the most well-renowned film festivals started as an idea, so here are a few tips to make your idea into a reality.
+Even the most well-renowned film festivals started as an idea, so here are a few tips to turn your idea into a reality.

-Marketing is a crucial step in gaining visibility for your film festival.
+Marketing is crucial to gaining visibility for your film festival.
 Your programming should be clearly stated with a set schedule and information about each film.
-If you are having special events, such as scholarship events or award ceremonies, this should be clearly outlined in your schedule as well.
+If you are having special events, such as scholarship presentations or award ceremonies, this should be clearly outlined in your schedule as well.
 Costs for each film and event should be readily available, along with the ticketing website or box office locations.
-Advertisements for your film festival should be placed in as many places as possible within social media websites, newspapers, local businesses, and flyers.
-Film festivals are an incredible way to support the artists and film lovers in your community.
-Even though planning a film festival seems daunting, these steps should lead you in the right direction.
-If you run across any issues planning a film festival, please reach out to the knowledgeable staff at Clark Film Buying.
+Advertisements for your film festival should be distributed on social media platforms, in newspapers, through local businesses, and with flyers.